 2. How did you get introduced to zines?
 Were you influenced by anyone?
-And what was your seminal zine moment?

 3. What does it mean to do “feminist zine-making”?
 Does feminism appear in your work (explicitly or implicitly)?